MissMakara/Market-Segmentation/README.md

 # Market-Analysis
-Using a clustering algorithm to carry out market analysis segmentation
+Using a clustering algorithm to carry out market analysis and segmentation